stefanhans/go-ipfs-play/cmdtool-template/README.md

 ### Hello World Command

-- introduce the new function `helloworld` in `commander.go`
+Here a simple exampe how to introduce a new interactive command:

-Add it to the map of commands
+- Add it to the map of commands in `commander.go`
 ```go
 func commandsInit() {
 	commands = make(map[string]string)